Mehdi Ben Barka

-Mehdi Ben Barka (المهدي بن بركة; 1920 – disappeared 29 October 1965) was a Moroccan nationalist, politician, and revolutionary, anti-colonial nationalist, head of the left-wing National Union of Popular Forces (UNFP) and secretary of the Tricontinental Conference.
-An opponent of French Imperialism and King Hassan II, he was "disappeared" in Paris in 1965.
-Many theories attempting to explain what happened to him were put forward over the years; but it was not until 2018 that details of his disappearance were established by Israeli journalist and author Ronen Bergman in his book Rise And Kill First: The Secret History of Israel's Targeted Assassinations.
-Based on research and interviews with Israeli intelligence operatives involved in planning the kidnapping of Barka, Bergman concluded that he was murdered by Moroccan agents and French police, who ended up disposing of his body.
+Mehdi Ben Barka (المهدي بن بركة; 1920 – disappeared 29 October 1965) was a Moroccan nationalist, Arab socialist, politician, revolutionary, anti-imperialist, head of the left-wing National Union of Popular Forces (UNFP) and secretary of the Tricontinental Conference.
+An opponent of French imperialism and King Hassan II, he "disappeared" in Paris in 1965.

+Many theories attempting to explain what happened to him were put forward over the years; in 2018 new claims regarding his disappearance were made by Israeli journalist and author Ronen Bergman in his book Rise And Kill First: The Secret History of Israel's Targeted Assassinations.
+Based on research and interviews with Israeli intelligence operatives who were involved in planning the kidnapping of Barka, Bergman concluded that he was located by the Mossad on behalf of Moroccan intelligence, who assisted the latter in planning the murder ultimately committed by Moroccan agents and French police, after which the Mossad disposed of his body.